TommyEm/start-component/README.md

 This VS Code extension creates boilerplate files for creating a new React component.

+## Installation

+The extension is yet unpublished on the VS Code extension marketplace.
+To install it manually:

+-   Download the `.vsix` file from [this page](https://github.com/TommyEm/start-component/releases/tag/0.0.1)
+-   Open VS Code and go to the Extensions panel.
+From the menu on the top-right corner, select `Install from VSIX...` and select the downloaded file.

 ## Usage

 Right-click on a folder in the Explorer sidebar and select `Start Component`.
 Inside the following prompt, just enter the name of the component.
 Boilerplate files will be created in a sub-folder.